 The historic theater where John Wilkes Booth shot President Lincoln is open for visitors.
 Renovated and refurbished to look as it did in the late 19th century, Ford's Theatre offers historic tours of the theater's rooms along with a performance by the play company.
 Included in the price of admission is a tour of the Petersen House across the street.
 This is where the president was taken after the fatal wound rendered him unable to move to the White House or hospital.
 The Petersen House remains as it did, down to the bed the president passed away in and the artwork hanging on the walls.

 Iconic for the gigantic U.S. Capitol Building, Capitol Hill also holds the Library of Congress and the U.S. Supreme Court.
 Come by after your tour of the National Mall and learn about the Capitol Building whose cornerstone was laid by George Washington in 1793.
 Visit the Capitol's underground visitors center and museum and then travel upstairs to visit the Old Senate Chamber, National Statuary Hall, and the Capitol Rotunda among others.
 Tickets are required as this is a popular attraction.

 This interactive museum was based on illuminating the stories behind journalism, news, and the brave men and women who bring the truth to light.
-This massive seven story building features galleries on the 50th Anniversary of the Civil Rights Movement, a 9/11 Gallery and the news stories that covered the attack, the Berlin Wall Gallery featuring a piece of the iconic wall, as well as several theaters showing films on the importance of free press and the freedom of speech.
+This massive seven-story building features galleries on the 50th Anniversary of the Civil Rights Movement, a 9/11 Gallery and the news stories that covered the attack, the Berlin Wall Gallery featuring a piece of the iconic wall, as well as several theaters showing films on the importance of the free press and the freedom of speech.